TritonDataCenter/rfd/rfd/0151/README.md

   7. Who is someone you have mentored, and what did you learn from them?
   8. What qualities do you most admire in other software engineers?

+Lest this seem arduous, note that much of this material is likely to be preexisting (e.g., samples of prior work).
+As for the balance, it has been our experience that candidates themselves find answering these self-reflective questions to be helpful to their own job search process, entirely independently of any specific opportunity.

-Candidate-submitted material should be collected and distributed to everyone on the interview list.
+Once gathered from the candidate, submitted material should be distributed to everyone on the interview list prior to the interview.

 ### Before the interview